Shin-Tsudanuma Station

-Shin-Tsudanuma Station (新津田沼駅, Shin-Tsudanuma-eki) is a passenger railway station located in the city of Narashino, Chiba Prefecture Japan, operated by the private railway company, Shin-Keisei Electric Railway.
+Shin-Tsudanuma Station (新津田沼駅, Shin-Tsudanuma-eki) is a passenger railway station located in the city of Narashino, Chiba Prefecture Japan, operated by the private railway company, Keisei Electric Railway.
 The station is 400 meters from Tsudanuma Station on the JR East Sobu Main Line.

 Lines

-Shin-Tsudanuma Station is served by the Shin-Keisei Line, and is located 25.3 km from the official starting point of the line at Matsudo Station.
+Shin-Tsudanuma Station is served by the Keisei Matsudo Line, and is located 25.3 km from the official starting point of the line at Matsudo Station.

 Station layout

-The station consists of two opposed side platforms connected by a footbridge..
+The station consists of two opposed side platforms connected by a footbridge.

 Platforms

 History

 Shin-Tsudanuma Station opened on December 27, 1947, although it was originally located 300 m from the current station.
 From 1953-1968, a spur line was extended from Maebara Station to Shin-Tsudanuma Station via Fujisakidai Station (藤崎台駅, Fujisakidai-eki), which replaced Shin-Tsudanuma Station from 1953 until it was closed to passenger service in 1961, at which point the original Shin-Tsudanuma Station was re-opened.
 The line was demolished in 1968 along with Fujisakidai Station; the current station was opened the same year.

+On 1 April 2025, operations of the station came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Electric Railway.